Yixuan20/Yixuan20.github.io/_pages/about.md

 - 2022 Computer Application Competition of Five Provinces in North China, Second Prize ;
 - 2022 China Hainan Free Trade Port High School Main Track, Excellence Award;

-# 📒 Project

-- 2023.06 - Present, Beijing Association of Higher Education Funding Program, AIGC-Assisted Design Teaching｜Core member Responsible for writing the research report of AIGC-assisted design and conducting the teaching experiment.
-Utilized Python to analyze the data and complete the paper writing, totaling more than 30,000 words.
-Supervisor: Xue Lei.

-- 2023.02 - Present, [Supported by the Fundamental Research Funds for the Central Universities](https://artpro.com/gallery/1468), Research on the Innovation System of “Green Community Service Design” under the Concept of Ecological Civilization ｜Core Member

-  Responsible for more than 50,000 words of writing, and 40+ case studies on sustainable communities.
-Supervisor: Xue Lei.

-- 2023.05 - 2024.09, [National level Innovation and Entrepreneurship Training Program for Undergraduates](http://gjcxcy.bjtu.edu.cn/), Research on the renovation of child-friendly space in old communities based on community co-construction｜Leader

-  Responsible for paper writing and designing experiments, organizing co-construction activities in Beijing Petroleum  Community, and implementing community renovation programs.
-At present, we already granted a notice of acceptance of appearance patent.

-- 2023.09 - 2023.11,  [BMW x Tongji University Innovation Challenge Camp](https://www.sohu.com/a/735124266_121124373)｜Copilot Interactive System Design, Core Member
-  Jointly with BMW AI training platform, the output of design combining generative large model with in-vehicle multimodal recognition, personalized HMI and emotional interaction in car experience for users, exhibited at the Tongji University, won the second prize.